Is Physical Therapy for Me? Why are People referred to Physical Therapy in Tucson and Oro Valley?

 This is highly variable and depends on several factors including your type of injury, your personal medical history, and how well your condition responds to the treatment.
 You may need only one visit or you may require several visits and many months of care.
 Your Physical Therapist at ProActive Physical Therapy will discuss with you how many visits you may require.
 Your progress will be re-evaluated on an ongoing basis and will assist your Physical Therapist in adjusting your frequency of treatment as needed.

-Are there Physical Therapy professionals in Tucson?
+Are there Physical Therapy professionals in Tucson and Oro Valley?

 The baseline education of all Physical Therapists at ProActive Physical Therapy includes post-secondary training in a broad range of disciplines which enables them to assess and treat a variety of injuries and problems.
 While there are no formal Physical Therapy “specialists” many Physical Therapists go on to focus their practice in one particular area by undertaking extra training, and by developing knowledge and skills through treatment of a large volume of patients within an area of interest.